 2. Estimating the kcat and Km parameters of GAP-mediated hydrolysis using an accurate solution to the integrated Michaelis-Menten equation.

-Estimation of the kinetics parameters by the accurate solution of the integrated Michaelis-Menten equation by the Lambert ω function was shown to be precise by others (e.g. by Goudar et al, 1999), and the reason it was rarely used in the past were computational limitations.
+Others (e.g. Goudar et al, 1999) have shown that both kcat and Km can be estimated with reasonable accuracy/precision from a single initial [S] >> Km by directly analyzing the full reaction progress curve with an analytical solution of the integrated Michaelis-Menten equation based on the Lambert ω function.
+This analysis is possible because the full reaction progress curve is characterized by an initial linear phase for [S] >> Km, a final exponential phase for [S], and a transition phase for [S] ~ Km.
+Whereas kcat is proportional to the slope of the initial linear phase (i.e. the initial velocity), Km is sensitive to the shape of the progress curve, which will have an extended linear phase if Km << initial [S] or no linear phase if Km >> initial [S].
+Analyzing the full reaction progress curve with the integrated Michaelis-Menten equation differs fundamentally from traditional enzyme kinetic analysis of initial velocities for which case, as the reviewer correctly notes, the value of Km cannot be determined from a single initial [S] >> Km.

-Use of this solution requires the experiment to be set up as follows: (i) with the [Gsp1:GTP0] >> Km, (ii) [GAP0] <<< [Gsp1:GTP0], and (iii) where the reaction time course F(t) was measured to completion (i.e. until it approached equilibrium), and our experiments were all set up to fulfill those conditions, which means that the F(t) sampled a concentration range from [Gsp1:GTP] (at t = 0) >> Km to [Gsp1:GTP] (at t = final time) << Km.
+Use of the integrated Michaelis-Menten analysis requires the experiment to be set up as follows: (i) with the [Gsp1:GTP0] >> Km, (ii) [GAP0] <<< [Gsp1:GTP0], and (iii) where the reaction time course F(t) was measured to completion (i.e. until it approached equilibrium), and our experiments were all set up to fulfill those conditions, which means that the F(t) sampled a concentration range from [Gsp1:GTP] (at t = 0) >> Km to [Gsp1:GTP] (at t = final time) << Km.

 The entire F(t) can then be directly analyzed by a non-linear fit with the analytical solution for the integrated Michaelis-Menten equation.
 As the initial linear phase of the time course is well measured, kcat can be well determined.
 As the exponential phase and transition region of the time course are also well measured the maximum likelihood Km can be determined.

-One way to illustrate how a single time course obtained from an experiment that satisfies the conditions (i) - (iii) contains enough information to estimate a classical v0 vs [S0] plot is to think of the time course curve as a series of consecutive segments where the initial velocity (v0) was determined from the slope of each segment and the [S] from the midpoint value that can be estimated from the fluorescence signal (as we have calibrated the sensor for our experimental conditions with free phosphate).
+One way to illustrate how a single time course obtained from an experiment that satisfies the conditions (i) - (iii) contains enough information to estimate a classical v0 vs [S0] plot is to think of the time course curve as a series of consecutive linear segments where the initial velocity (v0) was determined from the slope of each segment and the [S] from the midpoint value that can be estimated from the fluorescence signal (as we have calibrated the sensor for our experimental conditions with free phosphate).
 These values can then be fitted with a hyperbolic function and Km and kcat values can be calculated using the Michaelis-Menten equation (kcat[S0] / (Km + [S0])).
 If we do that for one of our wild-type Gsp1 time courses, we obtain similar kcat and Km values as when using the integrated Michaelis-Menten fit for the same time course (two examples in figure below).
-This “trick” is of course not a valid method for calculating the kinetic parameters, but we believe it to be the best way to intuitively illustrate the approach.
+This “trick” is of course only an approximate method for calculating the kinetic parameters, but we believe it to be the best way to intuitively illustrate the approach.
 The green and blue points are from separate experiments with 0.5 μM and 1 μM [GAP].